Skip to contents

 get_tumour_type() Tumour type for a given SPN

-All table functions accept optional spn and sample arguments to subset the results:
+All table functions accept optional spn and sample arguments:

 get_sample_names("SPN01")